moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 			array( $this, 'build_template' )
 		);

-		// Passing the name of the class as a string and call a method when creating the instance for the first time
+		// Passing the name of the class as a string then call a method when creating the instance for the first time
 		$this->container->singleton(
 			'pro.series.admin-page',
 			'Tribe__Events__Pro__Series__Admin_Page',